dmitry-ivanov/laravel-testing-tools/README.md

 #### `assertTraitUsed()`

-Check that class is using specified trait:
+Check that class is using the specified trait:

 ```php
 $this->assertTraitUsed(User::class, Notifiable::class);